cmdevries/markovify/README.md

     https://en.wikipedia.org/wiki/War https://en.wikipedia.org/wiki/Religion

 And then it randomly generates often humourus text based on the probabilities of word transitions in the text scraped from these URLs.
-For example:

     However the art Symbolism impressionism and military tactics and video or intended to each artwork have emerged in the sound of Émile Durkheim Karl